RumataDeEstor/selenium-vk-api-hoodoo/README.md

 Drivers used here may become obsolete at any time ;D

-(as well as CSS selectors in this vk form)
+(as well as selectors in this vk form)

 Just for quick setup ATM.